Sammo Hung: 1960s and 1970s

-Toward the late 1970s, Hong Kong cinema began to shift away from the Mandarin-language, epic martial art films popularized by directors such as Chang Cheh.
-In a series of films, Hung, along with Jackie Chan, began reinterpreting the genre by making comedic Cantonese kungfu.
-While these films still strongly featured martial arts, it was mixed with a liberal dose of humour.

-In 1977, Hung was given his first lead role in a Golden Harvest production, in the film Shaolin Plot.
-His next film, released the same year, was also his directorial debut, The Iron-Fisted Monk, one of the earliest martial art comedies.
+In the mid-70s, martial arts movies began to lose some of their punch at the box office and Golden Harvest signed the Hui Brothers to a contract.
+Michael, Ricky, and Sam Hui had been at Shaw Brothers but wanted to direct their own movies.
+When Shaw refused they signed with Golden Harvest and their blockbuster comedies kicked off a comedy wave in Hong Kong.
+When it came time to direct his first film, The Iron Fisted Monk (1977), Hung made sure to lean into the comedy, delivering what many feel to be the first out-and-out kung fu comedy film.

 In 1978, Raymond Chow gave Hung the task of completing the fight co-ordination for the re-shoot of Game of Death, the film Bruce Lee was unable to complete before his death in 1973.

 In 1978, Hung directed his second film, the comedy Enter the Fat Dragon, for H.K.
 Fong Ming Motion Picture Company, also playing the lead role Ah Lung; a character who idolises and impersonates Bruce Lee.
 Hung has impersonated Lee on film twice more - in the final fight scene against Cynthia Rothrock in Millionaire's Express (1986), and throughout the 1990 Lau Kar-wing film Skinny Tiger, Fatty Dragon.

 After Jackie Chan's success with Drunken Master (1978), Hung was scheduled to make a similar film featuring Drunken Masters "Beggar So" character played by Yuen Siu Tien (aka Simon Yuen).
 As his elder, Sammo's films were expected to surpass Chan's in popularity.
 The film was The Magnificent Butcher (1979), which Hung co-directed with Yuen Woo-ping.
 However, during filming Yuen Siu Tien died of a heart attack.
 He was replaced by Fan Mei Sheng and Yuen's absence may have led to low ticket sales.